snackshell/SecureChat/README.md

-# ClassChat - Real-time Group Messaging
+# SecureChat - Real-time Group Messaging

 A real-time group chat application built with React, Express.js, PostgreSQL, and WebSockets.
 Designed for classmates to communicate in a secure, private group environment.